 Are we trendsetters or trend-followers?
-How do we use trends in our day-to-day designs?
-Can we balance how much we are influenced by a trend and how much we strive to find our own creative individuality?
+How do we incorporate trends into our daily designs?
+Can we effectively balance the influence of trends with our pursuit of creative individuality?

 In this article, we want to answers some general questions regarding trends, to introduce you to the world of trends.
 Let’s be curious about design TRENDS so that we can better understand them.